ranja-sarkar/sensor-data/README.md

 **Chapter 1** of my book has a portion covered on **signal processing**.
-Signal processing is the transformation of a signal from time-series to hyper-spectral images, which are obtained from different electromagnetic measurements.
+Signal processing is the transformation of a measured signal from time-series to hyper-spectral images.
 Spectrograms and wavelet transforms are often used as inputs to machine learning algorithms.

 <img width="176" alt="rs5" src="https://github.com/user-attachments/assets/0b22cd8b-bf5d-4e5c-9796-b689c2476131" />